- 10 Year and 2 Month Update John C’s Bilateral Hip Resurfacing with Dr. Gross 2008

 “I am as good as new!”

 “I am extremely grateful to the ortho team for my results.
 Before the procedure, I couldn’t walk very well and was in a lot of pain.
-My low point before surgery was when I got on a city bus using my cane, and a pregnant woman holding a baby in her lap got up out of her bus seat to give me her … Read the rest
+My low point before surgery was when I got on a city bus using my cane, and a pregnant woman holding a baby in her lap got up out of her bus seat to give me her seat.
+(I took the seat).
+After the procedure, I am as good as new and can ski, etc. You guys are the BEST.”

 Hockey player and avid hiker Bill T. hits the Ice and trails six months after his BHR.